davidben/tls-trust-expressions/explainer.md

 A subscriber may obtain certificate paths from multiple CAs for redundancy in the face of future CA compromises.
 If one CA is compromised and removed from newer relying parties, the TLS server software will transparently serve the other one.

+### Public Key Pinning

+To reduce the risk of attacks from misissued certificates, TLS clients sometimes employ [public key pinning](https://www.rfc-editor.org/rfc/rfc7469.html).
+This enforces that one of some set of public keys appear in the final certificate path.
+This effectively reduces a client's trust anchor list to a subset.

+As above, such a client decision constrains how the server evolves over time.
+As other clients in the PKI evolve, the pinning clients limit the server to satisfy both the pinning constraint and newer constraints in the PKI.
+This can lead to conflicts if, for example, the pinned CA is distrusted by a newer client.
+The server is then forced to either break the pinning clients, or break the newer ones.

+Trust anchor negotiation relieves this conflict.
+The server can select a certificate from the pinned CA with the pinning client, and another CA with newer clients.
+The server must decide whether to continue to obtaining certificates from pinned CA, or drop support for those pinning clients, but negotiation decouples this decision from the newer clients.

+For this to work, the pinning client must accurately negotiate its reduced trust anchor list.
+TLS Trust Anchor Identifiers can efficiently handle this.
+TLS Trust Expressions is not as well-suited, as it cannot as efficiently represent arbitrary trust store subsets.
+However, the same supporting server infrastructure can be used with the existing `certificate_authorities` extension.
+While size often makes `certificate_authorities` impractical, a pinning client's reduced trust anchor list is small.

 ## Server Software Changes

-Server software will need to be modified to support Trust Expressions.
+Server software will need to be modified to support Trust Expressions, or Trust Anchor Identifiers.
 We expect this to look something like:

 Servers are configured to obtain multiple certificate paths with associated metadata for clients that do present a trust expression, possibly from more than one CA. The CA maintains relationships with root programs, so it can populate this metadata.
 Ideally, these come from some form of automated certificate distribution mechanism, such as ACME, so that the server operator only needs to specify, e.g., an ACME URL and the rest occurs automatically.

+Trust Anchor Identifiers adds an additional server component, which is to [publish some information in the DNS](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html#name-dns-service-parameter).
+While the protocol will function without it, the DNS mechanism enables optimal performance.
+This would ideally also be automated, e.g. as in [draft-ietf-tls-wkech](https://datatracker.ietf.org/doc/draft-ietf-tls-wkech/).

-With a collection of certificate paths and associated metadata, the server software automatically selects one to send.
-It matches the client’s trust expressions with the metadata to determine if the client trusts it, along with other TLS criteria such as ECDSA vs RSA.
-If there are multiple matches, server software chooses based on their own criteria (such as the size of matching path, performance characteristics, etc.).
+With a collection of candidate certificate paths and associated metadata, the server software automatically selects one to send.
+For each candidate, the software matches the ClientHello message against the metadata to determine if the client trusts it, along with other TLS criteria such as ECDSA vs RSA.
+If there are multiple matches, server software chooses based on its own criteria (such as the size of matching path, performance characteristics, etc.).

-To handle the cases in which a trust expression is unrecognised or none is presented, servers should behave as they do today, either by serving a single certificate to all clients, or relying on fingerprinting signals to choose among a set of credentials (e.g. ECDSA vs. RSA based on inferred client support).
+If the negotiation mechanism is either not supported or did not match a candidate, servers should behave as they do today, either by serving a single certificate to all clients, or relying on fingerprinting signals to choose among a set of credentials (e.g. ECDSA vs. RSA based on inferred client support).
 The existing behaviour remains unchanged.

 ## Certificate Provisioning

 The server software changes above take, as input, a collection of certificate paths with associated metadata.
 In principle, these may come from any source, even manual configuration.
-However, Trust Expressions is designed with automation in mind, with the aim of reducing server operator burden.
+However, Trust Expressions and Trust Anchor Identifiers are designed with automation in mind, with the aim of reducing server operator burden.

 When using an automated issuance protocol, such as ACME, we intend that the issuance protocol be extended so that a single ACME endpoint can return *multiple* certificate paths for the server's requested key and identity.
 As CAs already maintain relationships with root programs, they are well-positioned to update the kinds of certificates they provision in response to PKI changes.
 Automation allows subscribers to benefit from this without manual reconfiguration.